-PPG Place offers premier office space, dining facilities, shopping, and service accommodations.
+PPG Place offers premier office space, dining facilities, and service accommodations.
 In addition to the centerpiece 635-foot tower, there are five other buildings in the complex – a 14-story building and four six-story buildings.

 The buildings surround a grand plaza evoking visions of the great public squares of Europe.
 Paved in a mosaic of red, grey and black granite, the plaza serves both as a restful haven and a reflection of a pulsing urban marketplace.
 The plaza is a place for all seasons with seating and umbrellas surrounding a unique water feature from spring through early fall and an outdoor ice skating rink from November through February.

 The soaring glass-enclosed Wintergarden on the west side of the main tower furnishes an oasis of green while providing a dramatic gathering place for all seasons.